Disney's Wilderness Lodge Review

 Disney’s “Lodge”-style hotels (e.g. Disney Explorers Lodge in Hong Kong Disneyland, Animal Kingdom Lodge) all borrow the idea of the grandiose, open lobby from Wilderness Lodge, probably because it works!

 The property is also home to a few Disney Vacation Club properties, the Copper Creek Villas at Disney’s Wilderness Lodge and the Boulder Ridge Villas at Disney’s Wilderness Lodge.
-We won’t be covering those in this review.
+We won’t be covering those in this review, but we’ve reviewed a Deluxe Studio at Boulder Ridge Villas here.

 Our Room at Wilderness Lodge